 No-see-ums (Culicoides) are minute flies barely visible to the eye.
-Also known as punkies, biting midges or 5-0s -- for their propensity to come out around 5 p.m. -- they make their presence known with painful bites.
+Also known as punkies, biting midges or 5-0s, for their propensity to come out around 5 p.m., they make their presence known with painful bites.
 If you enjoy spending time outdoors in the summertime, you may have encountered no-see-ums.
-Learning how to repel them and keep them away can help you enjoy gardening or relaxing outside without the pesky insects.
+Learning how to repel them and can help you enjoy gardening or relaxing outside without those pesky insect bites.

 Fighting the Bite